kuigi/BENG-183-Final-Project/data_pipeline.md

 # Data and Analysis Pipeline for Molecular Clocks

+A molecular clock analysis generally follows the same pipeline that starts with raw sequence data and finalizes with a time-scaled phylogenetic tree.

 ## 1) Obtaining Sequences and Molecular Data

-Of course, to get started we first have to obtain the sequences that we will be analyzing for sequence change and create a phylogenetic tree.
+Of course, to get started we first have to obtain the homologous DNA/RNA/amino acid sequences sampled from different species, populations, or time points that we will be analyzing for sequence change and create a phylogenetic tree.
 Molecular clock analysis can use whole genomes, single genes, and concatenated loci, so whatever part of the genome we need to utilize we can use.
 We can obtain through our public DNA/RNA databases such as GenBank, ENA, and GISAID.
 We can also use the sequences we obtain from sequencing in our own labs, provided we ensure that they pass our respective quality control filtering.

 We also want to make sure that we have the relevant **metadata** that we will use later in our phylogenetic tree.
 This is composed mainly of elements that provide our sequences with more context, providing our sequences with information about the species it was obtained from, sampling location, and (arguably most importantly) sampling *date*.
 By utilizing the sampling date, BEAST can convert sequence changes to dates, and dates to years on our phylogenetic tree.